-The very fact that these pressures are occurring at a local level does mean that it is within our power to do something about them.
-Biodiversity is resilient, and particularly in our towns and cities; and has the capacity to bounce back.
 The suite of actions set out within this strategy is the response of Cambridge City Council to the biodiversity emergency we face locally, nationally, and internationally.
 We recognise the importance of a healthy and biodiverse environment that is sustainably planned and managed to ensure the current and future prosperity and health and wellbeing of all sections of our city community, but especially the sick, poor and vulnerable.
 Our aim is to go beyond simply halting the decline in biodiversity but to actively restore the quality of our natural environment and leave our city's wildlife in a better state than that in which we found it.
 We hope the following strategy will inspire you to join us and help to deliver the proposed actions and associated changes needed to achieve this.